thejasgs/Multimodal_Hope_dataset/README.md

   - Precision / Recall / F1-score: **[values]**

 ---
+## This dataset falls under a Creative Commons Attribution 4.0 International license
+For more information about this license, please visit: https://creativecommons.org/licenses/by/4.0/ Proper credit must be given to the creators of the original HopeEDI text dataset when using this multimodal version.
+This acknowledgment should be included in any derivative publications or shared works.
 ## Multimodal Hope dataset Citation
 Our citation comes here
 ## HopeEDI Citation